Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Best Flooring for Apartments and Flats: Noise Control and Low Clearance

-GF SPC Flooring comes with built-in IXPE underlay, a closed-cell foam that absorbs impact noise and footsteps — important in apartment friendly flooring situations.
-The 2mm profile also means low clearance isn’t an issue: many apartments have tight door frames or uneven subfloors and SPC’s thin profile works where thicker engineered wood would require costly removal of existing material.
+GF SPC Flooring comes with built-in IXPE underlay, a closed-cell foam that absorbs impact noise and footsteps.
+Important in apartment-friendly flooring situations.
+The 2mm profile also means low clearance is not an issue.
+Many apartments have tight door frames or uneven subfloors and SPC’s thin profile works where thicker engineered wood would require costly removal of existing material.

 For best flooring for apartment rentals where the tenant profile includes families or professionals working from home, the underlay makes a visible difference to the rental experience and reduces complaints about noise.
-Similarly, best vinyl flooring for rental property that sits above other tenants should include acoustic backing — it’s the difference between an acceptable flat and a desirable one.
+Similarly, best vinyl flooring for rental property that sits above other tenants should include acoustic backing.
+It is the difference between an acceptable flat and a desirable one.

-Apartment flooring at ground level can stick with standard click LVT without underlay, since noise transfer isn’t a concern.
+Apartment flooring at ground level can stick with standard click LVT without underlay since noise transfer is not a concern.
 But if your property is upstairs, the small extra cost of SPC with IXPE underlay is an investment in tenant retention and five-star reviews.

 Multi-Unit Speed Installs: GF SPC Flooring

-If you’re fitting the same flooring across multiple flats, HMO rooms, or rental units, GF SPC Flooring — GF by Grosvenor Flooring’s rigid-core click range — deserves serious consideration.
-Starting from just £26.99/m², it’s one of the cheapest flooring for rental property while maintaining solid build quality.
+If you are fitting the same flooring across multiple flats, HMO rooms or rental units, GF SPC Flooring (GF by Grosvenor Flooring’s rigid-core click range) deserves serious consideration.
+Starting from just £26.99/sqm, it is one of the cheapest flooring options for rental property while maintaining solid build quality.

-GF SPC comes in both plank and herringbone formats with a built-in IXPE underlay so there’s nothing extra to buy.
+GF SPC comes in both plank and herringbone formats with a built-in IXPE underlay so there is nothing extra to buy.
 No adhesive, minimal subfloor prep and a standard flat can be laid in a single day.
-It’s fully waterproof, UFH compatible and carries a 25-year guarantee.
-Named after Cotswold villages — Kingham, Burford, Blenheim, Bourton — the designs are understated and tenant-neutral, which is exactly what you want in a rental.
+It is fully waterproof, UFH compatible and carries a 25-year guarantee.
+Named after Cotswold villages (Kingham, Burford, Blenheim, Bourton) the designs are understated and tenant-neutral which is exactly what you want in a rental.

-For landlords reflooring between tenancies, the maths is simple: £26.99–£33.99/m² for GF SPC versus £40–60+/m² for equivalent branded click LVT.
-Across a 60m² flat, that’s a saving of £700–£1,500 before Grosvenor+ trade pricing is even applied.
+For landlords reflooring between tenancies the maths is simple: £26.99 to £33.99/sqm for GF SPC versus £40 to 60+/sqm for equivalent branded click LVT.
+Across a 60sqm flat that is a saving of £700 to £1,500 before Grosvenor+ trade pricing is even applied.
 When replacing flooring in a rental on a tight budget, GF SPC is the lowest-cost durable option without sacrificing lifespan or tenant appeal.

 Laminate vs LVT for Rental Properties: Why LVT Wins

-LVT handles all of that — it’s fully waterproof, easy to replace individual planks if damaged and costs less per m² at the budget end (GF SPC at £26.99/m²) than mid-range laminate.
+LVT handles all of that.
+It is fully waterproof, easy to replace individual planks if damaged and costs less per square metre at the budget end (GF SPC at £26.99/sqm) than mid-range laminate.
 The durability difference is stark: best durable flooring for rental property must be waterproof and that rules out laminate entirely.

-If you’ve been looking at laminate flooring for rental property pricing, spend five minutes comparing LVT instead.
-You’ll find the buy-in cost is similar or lower, but the lifespan and maintenance costs are dramatically better.
+If you have been looking at laminate flooring for rental property pricing, spend five minutes comparing LVT instead.
+You will find the buy-in cost is similar or lower but the lifespan and maintenance costs are dramatically better.

 When Engineered Wood Makes Sense in a Rental

-LVT is the practical default, but there’s a case for engineered wood flooring in certain rental scenarios.
+LVT is the practical default but there is a case for engineered wood flooring in certain rental scenarios.

-Premium rentals — if you’re charging top-end rent for a period property, a converted barn, or a high-spec new build, real oak flooring adds perceived value that LVT can’t quite match.
+Premium rentals.
+If you are charging top-end rent for a period property, a converted barn or a high-spec new build, real oak flooring adds perceived value that LVT cannot quite match.
 The warmth and character of genuine wood is noticeable and it signals quality to tenants who are comparing several properties.

-GF engineered wood offers genuine European oak at a realistic price point — starting from £39.99/m² for herringbone and £39.99/m² for planks, which is significantly less than premium brands.
+GF engineered wood offers genuine European oak at a realistic price point.
+Starting from £39.99/sqm for herringbone and £39.99/sqm for planks which is significantly less than premium brands.
 The range includes herringbone, planks and versailles formats, all named after Cheshire and South Manchester locations.
-If you’re going to use real wood in a rental, this is where the value is — and Grosvenor+ trade pricing makes it even more accessible.
+If you are going to use real wood in a rental this is where the value is and Grosvenor+ trade pricing makes it even more accessible.
 See our engineered wood care guide for how to maintain it between tenancies.

 How Grosvenor+ Saves Landlords Real Money

-If you’re reflooring one rental property once, you’ll pay the listed price and that’s fine.
-But most landlords aren’t doing this once — you’re doing it every few years per property, across a growing portfolio.
-That’s exactly who Grosvenor+ is built for.
+If you are reflooring one rental property once you will pay the listed price and that is fine.
+But most landlords are not doing this once.
+You are doing it every few years per property across a growing portfolio.
+That is exactly who Grosvenor+ is built for.

 Grosvenor+ is our trade and professional programme.
-It’s free to apply, open to landlords, developers, builders, property maintenance companies and interior designers and once approved you unlock six benefits designed for people who buy flooring regularly:
+It is free to apply, open to landlords, developers, builders, property maintenance companies and interior designers and once approved you unlock six benefits designed for people who buy flooring regularly:

-Member Pricing — exclusive trade pricing across thousands of products.
-When you’re ordering LVT for a 3-bed rental every couple of years, the saving per property adds up fast.
+Member Pricing.
+Exclusive trade pricing across thousands of products.
+When you are ordering LVT for a 3-bed rental every couple of years the saving per property adds up fast.
 Pricing is account-specific and tailored to your business.

-Ex-VAT Display — prices switch to ex-VAT when you’re logged in.
+Ex-VAT Display.
+Prices switch to ex-VAT when you are logged in.
 Cleaner budgeting, easier tax returns, no more mental maths.

-Project Tools — save products into named project folders for each property in your portfolio.
-When it’s time to refloor 14 Acacia Avenue, the spec you used last time is already saved.
+Project Tools.
+Save products into named project folders for each property in your portfolio.
+When it is time to refloor 14 Acacia Avenue the spec you used last time is already saved.
 Reordering the same product in the same quantity takes seconds.

-AI Mood Board Matcher — upload a photo of the room and our AI tool recommends matching flooring.
-Useful when you’re trying to match new flooring to existing kitchen units or bathroom tiles without ordering five rounds of samples.
+AI Mood Board Matcher.
+Upload a photo of the room and our AI tool recommends matching flooring.
+Useful when you are trying to match new flooring to existing kitchen units or bathroom tiles without ordering five rounds of samples.

 The Landlord’s Playbook: Standardise and Save

 The smartest thing portfolio landlords do is standardise their flooring spec.
 Pick one or two products, use them across every property and reorder the same thing every time.
-Here’s a combination that works for most rental portfolios:
+Here is a combination that works for most rental portfolios:

-Bedrooms and bathrooms → Nordikka Living (2.0mm, 0.3mm wear layer).
-Saves money in rooms that don’t need the heavy spec.
+Bedrooms and bathrooms.
+Nordikka Living (2.0mm, 0.3mm wear layer).
+Saves money in rooms that do not need the heavy spec.

-Feature rooms in premium rentals → Nordikka Bodo Herringbone SPC for a premium look in click-fit format, or GF engineered wood herringbone (from £39.99/m²) for the real thing.
+Feature rooms in premium rentals.
+Nordikka Bodo Herringbone SPC for a premium look in click-fit format or GF engineered wood herringbone (from £39.99/sqm) for the real thing.

 Where to Start

-Browse our full LVT range or engineered wood range, or go straight to the Grosvenor+ application to unlock trade pricing before your next void period.
-If you’d rather talk through your portfolio first, get in touch — we’ll recommend the right spec and give you a clear picture of the numbers.
+Browse our full LVT range or engineered wood range or go straight to the Grosvenor+ application to unlock trade pricing before your next void period.
+If you would rather talk through your portfolio first, get in touch.
+We will recommend the right spec and give you a clear picture of the numbers.